Divide-By-0/blog/content/posts/tv.md

 - **Foundation**: Classic Asimov novel was adapted by Apple TV so no one seems to know about it, but friends seem to rate it highly.
 - **Your Lie in April (Anime)**: Highly recommended dramatic romance about human connection.
 "Most moving anime" according to a friend.
-- **Stein's Gate (Anime)**: Apparently this is a really good one about a time travelling microwave (seems a little absurd to me, but I'm willing to give it a shot) -- a friend said this is the anime he most wishes he could rewatch with fresh eyes.
 - **Hormiya (Anime)**: One season, 13 episode anime about a high school romance.
 Best Romance of the year in 6th annual Crunchyroll awards.
 - **Abstract**: Profiles on famous artists like Olafur Elliason.
+- **Dr. Stone**: My Japanese friends say that this anime is for people who like science.
+- **Stein's Gate (Anime)**: Apparently this is a really good one about a time travelling microwave (seems a little absurd to me, but I'm willing to give it a shot) -- a friend said this is the anime he most wishes he could rewatch with fresh eyes.
 - **Promised Neverland (Anime)**: Season 1 is "impressive, leaves you stunned, the world building is so good".
 Rec'd by a friend who also didn't like AoT season 1 but liked season 2.
 - **Bocchi the Rock (Anime)**: This is one of the most popular animes in my Japanese friend's Tokyo group, about an anxious-avoidant gradeschool girl who's really good at guitar, and has to reconcile the social needs of being in a band with her natural introversion.
 - **Tatami Galaxy (Anime)**: Seems to explore the disillusionment of exploring alternate school lives.
 Critically acclaimed with exaggerated style and absurd dark comedy, 11 episodes.